joaoalbertocsjunior/react-s/FAQ.md

   Some of the major challenges include:

   - Adoption of JSON-based component structures: Shifting from traditional JSX to a JSON-based UI structure requires a change in mindset for many developers, and could face resistance in the short term.
-  - Ensuring compatibility with existing React tools and ecosystems: While the project aims to innovate, it must also ensure that it integrates well with existing React tools, libraries, and patterns.
+  - Ensuring compatibility with existing React tools and ecosystems: It must also ensure that it integrates well with existing React tools, libraries, and patterns.
-  - Building a comprehensive ecosystem: For react-s to become truly state-of-the-art, it will need a rich ecosystem of reusable components, clear documentation, and adoption by the broader community.
+  - Building a comprehensive ecosystem: To become truly state-of-the-art, it will need a rich ecosystem of reusable components, clear documentation, and adoption by the broader community.
 </details>

 <details>
   <summary>Far-Reaching Achievement: JSX to HTML DOM Parser for Cross-Language Compatibility</summary>

-  One of the long-term goals for the `react-s` project is to introduce the ability to translate JSX components into simple HTML DOM and vice versa.
+  One of the long-term goals for the `react-s` project is to introduce the ability to translate JSX components into simple HTML DOM that can also be converted to simple JSON or DOM-JSON and vice versa.
 This capability would allow the project to bridge the gap between React-based frontend development and backend environments in other programming languages, such as Python, PHP, Ruby, and more.

   The primary benefit is the potential for cross-language interoperability.
 Many web applications still rely on backend frameworks that aren't based in JavaScript, such as Python's Django or PHP's Laravel.
 Allowing React components to be converted into plain HTML on the backend opens the door for backend developers to leverage modern frontend components, even if they aren't using JavaScript directly on the server-side.
 </details>